JayWood/the-seo-framework/readme.txt

 	* `THE_SEO_FRAMEWORK_DISABLE_TRANSIENTS` boolean constant listener to disable transients.
 	* `the_seo_framework_is_settings_page()` function.
 	* Extra `$post_id` arguments, see **Filter notes** for more information below.
-	* TODO Multibyte support for paged URLs (urlencode) ??
-Is this needed ??.
 	* Untitled Term Name when using WordPress core archive title filters when returning falsy.
 	* Debugging now shows memory usage and processing time.
 	* When debugging is enabled, the memory usage is also shown in the plugin indicator within HTML.